 Payment performance

-This section provides a detailed account of the company's payment track record, including how many days over term they have paid historically.
-You will also be able to see whether their payment trends have been worsening, or improving.
+This section provides details of a company’s payment history, including how many days late they have paid in the past, and whether their payment habits are improving or worsening.

 Legal notices

-Details of any legal notices registered against the company and whether these are resolved.
+Information on any legal notices registered against a company are displayed here You can see the registration date and whether they are resolved.

 Credit factors

-See which positive or negative factors are impacting the company's credit score.
+Positive, negative and neutral factors that are impacting the company's credit score will be shown.

 Director details